eLearn Design Solutions

 Decision guide

-Storyline vs Moodle native content: when to use each
+Articulate Storyline vs Moodle native content

 One of the most common questions in digital learning projects is whether content should be built in Articulate Storyline or handled using Moodle’s own activity types.
 The right answer depends on the learning goal, the interaction needed and how you want tracking to work.